Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

-The second normalization method gives better results, see Figure~\ref{fig4_rotation}(c), although the Dunn index decreases slightly from $0.0664$ to $0.0636$.
-We will choose this second normalization method, in order to normalize the orientation variability and obtain consistent classification results.
+The second normalization method gives better results (see Figure~\ref{fig4_rotation}c), although~the Dunn index decreases slightly from $0.0702$ to $0.0636$.
+We will choose this second normalization method, in~order to normalize the orientation variability and obtain consistent classification~results.
+The corresponding clustering can be visualized in Figure~\ref{fig_rotated}b.

-\subsubsection{Resulting normalization over finite-dimensional shape-preserving groups}
+\subsubsection{Resulting Normalization over Finite-Dimensional Shape-Preserving~Groups}